BentleySystems/ES-API-Samples/README.md

 ## How to acquire a token

-Valid access token with scope 'enterprise' is required to acces API endpoints.
+Valid access token with scope 'enterprise' is required to access API endpoints.
 For more technical information about tokens and authentication see: https://developer.bentley.com/apis/overview/authorization/.

-For testing token could be obtained from API Swagger page https://esapi-projects-eus.bentley.com/swagger/index.html.
+For testing token could be obtained from API Swagger page: https://esapi-projects-eus.bentley.com/swagger/index.html.

 For application need to register client and use its credentials to get access token.
 TODO: add client registration process description